 Traditional and Modern China

 Developing at a pace that is remarkable to behold, students will marvel at the mix of historical and modern China through a tour of the cities of Shanghai, Suzhou, Qu Fu, Xi’an and Beijing.
-Experience modern urban planning; Chinese gardens; a silk factory; Confucius Temple, Mansion and Forest; Tai’An City; the Terracotta Soldiers; Big Goose Pagoda; Shanghai Museum and The Great Wall.
+Experience modern urban planning; Chinese gardens; a silk factory; Confucian Mansion, Temple and Forest; Tai’an; the Terracotta soldiers; Big Wild Goose Pagoda; Shanghai museum and the Great Wall.

 *Scholarships may be available to Pell Grant-eligible students.

-Package includes:Guidance of two MCC faculty/staff, medical/repatriation insurance, in-country transportation, accommodations, breakfasts and limited other meals, all tickets for program tour.
+Package includes:Guidance of two MCC faculty; medical repatriation insurance, in-country transportation accommodations, breakfasts and limited other meals.
+All tickets for program tour and tour guide tips.

 |A travelogue is often considered as a record made by a voyager.
 It can contain descriptions of the traveler's experiences and is normally written during the course of the journey.
 Dr. Art Durand used Windows Photo Story to add effects, transitions and also added background music to create a video with pan and zoom effects.|